 § 42–3191.01.
 Mortgage relief.

-(a) In accordance with § 7-2304(b)(15), and notwithstanding any provision of Chapter 11 of Title 26, or any other provision of District law, during a period of time for which the Mayor has declared a public health emergency pursuant to § 7-2304.01, and for 60 days thereafter, a mortgage lender that makes or holds a residential mortgage loan or commercial mortgage loan in the District shall develop a deferment program for borrowers that, at a minimum:
+(a) In accordance with § 7-2304(b)(15), and notwithstanding any provision of Chapter 11 of Title 26, or any other provision of District law, during the period of time from March 11, 2020, until November 5, 2021, a mortgage lender that makes or holds a residential mortgage loan or commercial mortgage loan in the District shall develop a deferment program for borrowers that, at a minimum:

 (1) Grants at least a 90-day deferment of the monthly payment of principal and interest on a mortgage for borrowers;